MARINE

 thorough inspection.
 Attention to compliance with electrical standards is

-critical to avoiding conditions which will lead to fires, explosions and personal
+critical to avoiding conditions which will lead to fires, explosions and

-request of the client.
+the request of the client.
 The vessel must be operated by the owner or his

 authorized agent.
 If no sea trial is requested operation of propulsion